 - Selecting one or more groups under Choose Groups shares the filter with all members of the selected group(s).

 Click Save.
-To see all saved filters, click Jira Software and navigate to Issues and Filters→View All Filters.
+To see all saved filters, navigate to Filters→View All Filters.